 Town Centre Events

-Streets Alive organises and promotes culturally based traffic-free events in town and city centres.
+Streets Alive, the group that originally set up this website, used to organise and promote culturally based traffic-free events in town and city centres.

 Our approach is to attract a wide range of the public with enjoyable and relevant activities and then engage them in local and wider issues such as non- car travel options.
 The events create positive feelings about the town in the context of the street, rather than being a commercial event or a carnival.